nixworks/public/news/2015/09/28/README.md

 ##### 2015 Pacific typhoon season
 ### [Taiwan prepares for the impact of Typhoon Dujuan tonight, with thousands of people evacuated from outlying islands ahead of this. ](/news/2015/09/28/taiwan-prepares-for-the-impact-of-typhoon-dujuan-tonight-with-thousands-of-people-evacuated-from-outlying-islands-ahead-of-this.md)
-_Context: 2015 Pacific typhoon season, Taiwan, Typhoon Dujuan_
+_Context: Typhoon Dujuan, Taiwan, 2015 Pacific typhoon season_

 ##### Democratic Front
 ### [Pro-Serbian opposition from the Democratic Front holds a mass protest rally in the capital of Montenegro, Podgorica, demanding the resignation of the government of Prime Minister Milo Dukanovic. ](/news/2015/09/28/pro-serbian-opposition-from-the-democratic-front-holds-a-mass-protest-rally-in-the-capital-of-montenegro-podgorica-demanding-the-resignati.md)
-_Context: Democratic Front, Milo Dukanovic, Montenegro, Podgorica_
+_Context: Montenegro, Podgorica, Milo Dukanovic, Democratic Front_

 ##### Catalonian parliamentary election, 2015
 ### [Separatists won a clear majority of seats in Catalonia's parliament (72 out of 135) in this weekend's election that saw a record turnout of 78 percent.
 The winners will seek to unilaterally declare independence within 18 months.
 Spain's constitution does not allow any region to break away.
 Spanish Prime Minister Mariano Rajoy vows to fight the separatist plan. ](/news/2015/09/28/separatists-won-a-clear-majority-of-seats-in-catalonia-s-parliament-72-out-of-135-in-this-weekend-s-election-that-saw-a-record-turnout-of.md)
-_Context: Prime Minister, Mariano Rajoy, Catalonian parliamentary election, 2015, Catalonia_
+_Context: Prime Minister, Mariano Rajoy, Catalonia, Catalonian parliamentary election, 2015_

 ##### NASA
 ### [NASA states that it has found the best evidence yet of the existence of liquid water on Mars.
 The water is not pure but highly poisonous, containing various dissolved salts that on Earth only an extremophile microbe might survive within. ](/news/2015/09/28/nasa-states-that-it-has-found-the-best-evidence-yet-of-the-existence-of-liquid-water-on-mars-the-water-is-not-pure-but-highly-poisonous-co.md)